Rating: ©©©©-1/2 chips (lip-smacking)

-As always we would love to hear what you think.
-Agree or disagree.
-Let us know.
+As always, these are our thoughts, we would love to hear what you think.
+Agree or disagree, let us know.

-Chips provided to Chip Review by our good friends K & S
+Chips provided to Chip Review by Saratoga Specialties Company for review

 Chip Ratings Scale: